 Students must be 18+.
 They will also need to have a minimum of six months working or volunteering within a school or college environment.

 Dates and Times

-- Support learning activities
+- Support children and young people during learning activities

 - Support assessment for learning